Labor Cost to Install Hardwood Stairs Explained

 Why Labor Costs Matter More Than Material Costs

-• Labor typically represents 50-65 % of a hardwood stair budget, and in custom layouts it can climb higher.
+• Labor typically accounts for 50-65% of a hardwood stair budget, with custom layouts potentially increasing this percentage.

-• Profit margin is won or lost in the installation phase; a miscalculated crew hour can erase material markups.
+• Profit margins are determined during the installation phase; miscalculating crew hours can negate material markups.

 Key Variables That Drive Labor Cost